The Game of Chase

 BOARD OF DIRECTORS

 Profiles & Roles

 Hi All, We are ready to welcome Indian Kho Kho Team for the very first time in England.
-We are excited, thrilled and are completing our preparation for this upcoming tournament which is a series of games between England and Indian teams for Male category and Female category.
-And we are delighted to host it.[…]
+We are all excited for this upcoming tournament between England and Indian teams for Male category and Female category.

 Hey!
 Welcome to the homepage for the 4th National Kho Kho Championship.
 Venue: Hanwell Town FC.
 London Date: 12th August – Sunday Players will be selected to represent England in matches against India. – 1st Sept London – 2nd Sept Leicester – 3rd Sept London Official Kho Kho Posts & Outdoor matches.
 Encourage your friends[…]